-During the decade-long Microship project, I published 138 Status Reports as well as a few more general pieces in the old Nomadness series, and for years those have been squirreled away in a rather obscure corner of my website as clunky text pages without any images.
-Eventually, I want to fold everything into this archival blog, which will interleave all the artificially isolated groupings of material into a single coherent timeline.
+During the decade-long Microship project, I published 138 Status Reports as well as a few more general pieces in the old Nomadness series, and for years those were squirreled away in a rather obscure corner of my website as clunky text pages without any images.

-This one gets to be first, since it was so pivotal.
-It marked the transition from a frustrating 2 years with a huge trimaran to the amphibian pedal/solar/sail micro-trimaran project that finally rolled out the door in 2001.
+This one was pivotal, marking the transition from a frustrating 2 years with a huge trimaran to the amphibian pedal/solar/sail micro-trimaran project that finally rolled out the door in 2001.

 Embarking On A Non-sequitour

 “If we knew what it was we were doing, it would not be called research, would it?”–– Albert Einstein